 Woohoo!
 We took it a step further than children's painting.
 We were going to go for some more intricit detail on the mountains, but happy mistakes were made - and we were very pleased with the result.

-Day 6
+Session 6

 Let there be islands, wastes, and half a swamp!

-Day 7
+Session 7

 Let there be forest and a full swamp!

-Day 8
+Session 8

 Let there be vines and a nearly-completed mural!

 So, this was one of Mark's favorite projects.
 Mark was hired in Morgantown, WV by a local burrito place called Chico's Fat Burritos.
 He worked for a few months to give them a one-of-a-kind mural that demonstrated and emphasized their culture!
-It's hard to tell from the picture, but see if you can find the Looney Tunes characters, the Greatful Dead Bears, and the Panda wearing a Sombrero...
+It's hard to tell from the picture, but see if you can find the Looney Tunes characters, the Grateful Dead Bears, and the Panda wearing a Sombrero...
 Unfortunately, due to a Chipotle opening up across the street - they went out of business :( So, for those who saw it in time, congratz!
 You may be the only ones to have seen this gem.
 It closed so quickly that Mark never got to take a picture of the completed mural (all that's missing are the clouds - they were redone).

 RIP Chico's Fat.
 Their Mexican Poutine will always be missed by Mark.